waimea-cholmes2/The-Bat-Cave-200DTD-Assessment-/docs/Design.md

 ### Meeting the System Requirements

-Replace this text with a brief evaluation of how well you met the requirements that you defined at the start of the project, etc. Look back at the list of features / functionality you initially set and discuss how well your system has implemented each one.
+I met the system requirements by ensuring that my user is able to add and remove exercises and workouts, as well as track their progress for each workout, as well as them being able to add and remove exercises from each workout

 ### Review of Functionality